 Yes, we think so.

-Studies suggest that hydrodistension is better than a simple cortisone shot.
-Generally, a hydrodistension means injecting a higher volume containing cortisone, local anaesthetic and sterile water rather than just cortisone.
+Studies suggest that hydrodilatation is better than a simple cortisone shot.
+Generally, hydrodistension means injecting a higher volume of cortisone, local anaesthetic, and sterile water.

 We can inject either a moderate volume (20-40mls) or a high volume (over 40mls).
-Often, high volumes rupture the capsule of the shoulder joint.
-We think that shoulder hydrodistension with moderate volume that stretches the capsule is better than high volumes that rupture the capsule.
+We think that shoulder hydrodistension with moderate volume is better than high volumes.
 One study found that stretching the capsule is much better for pain and function than rupturing the capsule.

 So, aim for a moderate volume that stretches but doesn’t rupture the capsule.

-Is a hydrodistension the same as a cortisone injection?
+Is hydrodistension the same as a cortisone injection?

 Yes.
 Both injections have cortisone, but a hydrodistension uses more volume to stretch the capsule while reducing inflammation.